aclements/go-perf/README.md

-goperf is a collection of Go packages for parsing and making use of Linux perf.data profiles.
+go-perf is a collection of Go packages for parsing and making use of Linux perf.data profiles.

 Libraries